MazamaScience/air-quality-algorithms/README.md

 series data are on a regular hourly axis with no gaps.
 When working with this javascript package, missing values should be indicated by `null`.

-Supported functions include:
+Important functions for data analysis include:

-- `dailyAverage()` -- Converts time series data into local time daily averages.
+- `dailyStats()` -- Converts time series data into local time daily statistics.
-- `diurnalAverage()` -- Converts time series data into local time averages by hour-of-day.
+- `diurnalStats()` -- Converts time series data into local time statistics by hour-of-day.
 - `pm_nowcast()` -- Applies the _Nowcast_ algorithm to PM2.5 or PM10 time series data.
 - `trimDate()` -- Returns an object with time series data trimmed to local time full days.

+Low level utility functions for sane array manipulation in javascript include:

+- `arrayCount()` -- Returns the count of non-missing values in an array.
+- `arraySum()` -- Returns the sum of non-missing values in an array.
+- `arrayMin()` -- Returns the minimum of non-missing values in an array.
+- `arrayMean()` -- Returns the mean of non-missing values in an array.
+- `arrayMax()` -- Returns the maximum of non-missing values in an array.

 ## Usage